ElementsProject/lightning/doc/PLUGINS.md

 processed before the HTLC was forwarded, failed, or resolved, then the plugin may see the same HTLC again during startup.
 It is therefore paramount that the plugin is idempotent if it talks to an external system.

+The `htlc_accepted` hook is a chained hook, i.e., multiple plugins can register it, and they will be called in the order they were registered in until the first plugin return a result that is not `{"result": "continue"}`, after which the event is considered to be handled.
+After the event has been handled the remaining plugins will be skipped.

 ### `rpc_command`